BellaicheLab/RhoGEF_RhoGAP_webpage/README.md

 # RhoGEF/GAP localizations in proliferative epithelia

-This website presents the results of a research study (Link to be posted) on the subcellular localization of RhoGEF and RhoGAP proteins in epithelia, during multiple cell stages.
+This website presents the results of a research study (Link to be posted) on the subcellular localization of fluorescently tagged RhoGEF and RhoGAP proteins in Drosophila epithelia, during multiple cell stages.

 ## Running the Website